For over 19 years, our law firm has handled personal injury car accident, premises liability claims, and lawsuits against The Hartford.

-- Going It Alone: Handle Your Own Cases (tips for going without a lawyer)
+- Going It Alone: Handle Your Own Claim (tips for going without a lawyer)

 - Sorting Out Your Property Damage Claim (tips for auto accident property damage claims)

-- Demand Letter (letter to insurance company for compensation by settlement)
+- Demand Letter (settlement letter to the insurance company for compensation)

 - Help for Lawyers Handling Cases with Hartford (samples of documents and advice for other lawyers handling Hartford accident cases)